h3rald/min/site/contents/learn-mmm.md

 Install the specified managed module by specifying its name and version.
 By default, the module is installed in the `mmm/<name>/<version>` folder; if `-g` is specified, it is installed in `$HOME/mmm/<name>/<version>`.

+If no version is specified, the version will be set to the HEAD branch of the git repository of the module.

 If no name and no version are specified, all the managed modules (and their dependencies) specified as dependencies for the current managed module will be installed.

 If the installation of one dependency fails, the installation of the module will be rolled back.